Einstein2150/Homebridge-mailbox-notifier/README.md

 ## Config in ino-Code

-Look at this two lines.
+Look at these two lines:

 One is for your wifi-config:
 `  WiFi.begin("SSID", "PASSWORD");`

 The other one is for the webhook as described above: